 Calculate time constant $\tau = L/R$.
-Remember to include the resistance intrinsic to the inductor in R. Measure the time constant on the 'scope.
+Remember to include the resistance intrinsic to the inductor in R as well as a 50Ω resistance contributed by the pulser.
+Measure the time constant on the DPO and compare with the calculated value.